travis-ci/travis-api/README.md

 You can override the `travis-migrations` branch that is being used by setting the environment variable `TRAVIS_MIGRATIONS_BRANCH`.

-To create and migrate the Databases:
+To create and migrate the databases:

 ```sh-session
 $ ENV=development bundle exec rake db:create
 $ ENV=test bundle exec rake db:create
 ```

-Please Note: The database names are configured using the environment variable ENV.
+Please note: the database names are configured using the environment variable ENV.
 If you are using a different configuration you will have to make your own adjustments.
 The default environment is `test`.

 ### Run tests